starling021/Phishing-API/README.md

 # To Setup :

-1) Import the DB SQL Dump Schema to a new MySQL Instance
+1) Import the DB SQL Dump Schema to a new MySQL Instance `mysql -u root -h localhost < DatabaseSQLDump.sql;`

 2) Host the PHP from a web service (Apache, Nginx, IIS, etc)

-3) Configure dbconfig.php and index.php variables
+3) Configure config.php variables

 4) Limit Access to the "Results" Directory (Apache's Basic Auth is Recommended)